dilevin/CSC417-physics-based-animation/README.md

 ### Email & Bulletin Board Traffic

-- Please do not send email directly to the TAs.
-They will not be replied.
+- Use GitHub issues for answering questions about class subject matter or about the assignments.
+The TAs and the instructor will monitor the issues pages.
+Email sent to the instructor or TAs regarding these matters will be ignored.
-- Main forum for answering questions about class or about the assignments is the class bulletin board.
-The TAs will be monitoring the board.
+- Remark requests will be handled through MarkUs.
-- Appropriate use of the board: clarifications on assignment, on lecture material, general concerns about the course, or other remarks that are appropriate for all students to see/participate in.
+- Appropriate use of issues page: clarifications on assignment, on lecture material, general concerns about the course, or other remarks that are appropriate for all students to see/participate in.
-- Do NOT broadcast pieces of your code or answers to written assignments to the bulletin board.
+- Do NOT broadcast pieces of your code or answers to written assignments to the issues page.
 Specific or general implementation questions whose answer would benefit all students in the class are appropriate.
-However: the bulletin board is NO replacement for the tutorial hour.
-That should be the main forum for asking/answering questions of this sort.
 - Questions of the form "I cannot find the problem with my code; here it is, can you help me" are unlikely to be replied, so don't count on it.
-If you have a question with code, take it to the TA office hours or to the tutorials.